-Apparel in China Mainland and Hong Kong SAR - Distribution and manufacturing of garments, leather goods and accessories in China Mainland and Hong Kong SAR, and licensing of brand name in China Mainland.
+Apparel in China Mainland and Hong Kong SAR - Distribution and manufacturing of garments, leather goods and accessories and licensing of brand name in China Mainland and Hong Kong SAR.

 Apparel in Singapore and Malaysia - Distribution and manufacturing of garments, leather goods and accessories in Singapore and Malaysia.